iluvjava/Maths/Notebook 2.0 obsidian/MATH 000 Math Essential/Probability, Stats, Combinatorics, Information Theory/Conditional Probability, Expectations.md

 **Remarks**:

 This is not a definition, but rather a way we can compute the conditional probability for some specific events.
+Intuitively, it measure the intersection between event $A, B$, and then scale (or, renormalized) by the "area" of event $B$.

 **Terminology**: